zomia-bootcamp/Objects/README.md

     }
 };
 ```
-We can chain operators to access nested properties.
-We’ll have to pay attention to which operator makes sense to use in each layer.
-It can be helpful to pretend you are the computer and evaluate each expression from left to right so that each operation starts to feel a little more manageable.
+## Chaining Operators to Access Nested Properties

+When working with nested objects, we can chain operators together to access properties at different levels.
+To do this, we need to choose the appropriate operator for each layer of the nested structure.

+To make it easier, imagine yourself as the computer and evaluate each expression from left to right.
+This approach helps break down the operations and make them more manageable.

 ```js
 spaceship.nanoelectronics['back-up'].battery; // Returns 'Lithium'